becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 ```

-So this is how you create a very basic lambda, now you can change things around, even make a API using AWS Api Gateway amd play notes using a simple api gateway endpoint (url).
+So this is how you create a very basic lambda, now you can change things around, even make a API using AWS Api Gateway and play notes using a simple api gateway endpoint (url).

-This is it for this guided workshop, we hope you see that there are many options and we do recommend you to turn this in an API.
+This is it for this guided workshop, we hope that you see that there are many options and we do recommend you to turn this in an API.